Privacy Policy

 APPLICATION

 If you would like to apply to us, you have the option of using an application form on our website.
 It is necessary that you send us your first and last name, title, e-mail address and your application documents (cover letter, CV, certificates) as part of an application.
 Furthermore, you can voluntarily send us – among other contents – your telephone number.
 We collect and process this data for the purpose of carrying out the application process.
 If you are not hired, your personal data will be deleted six months after collection.
+The controller for the processing of personal data of applicants is nbs partners Servicegesellschaft mbH, where our HR department is located, together (Art.
+26 GDPR) with the controller who has advertised the vacancy or to whom the application is addressed.
 The legal basis for data processing is Art.
 6 para.
 1 sentence 1 lit. b) and f) DSGVO.

 CONTRACT, CONTRACT INITIATION